-Eye r ound
+-

-pH reading MSA score MSA grade
+pH reading MSA score ound MSA grade

+prireading

 5.40 46 3

 5.55 46 3

-5.70 45 Ungrade

-The above data is taken from a standard MSA carcase with the following specifications: HSCW 240kg; male; 75mm hump; AT (achilles tendon) hang; ossification 150; MSA marbling 270; meat colour 1C; rib fat 7mm; loin temp 7.0°C; ageing 5 days; cooking method grill and non HGP-treated.
+The above data is taken from a standard MSA carcase with the following specifications: HSCW 240kg; male; 75mm hump; AT (achilles tendon) hang; ossification 150; MSA marbling 270; rib fat 7mm; loin temp 7.0°C; ageing 5 days; cooking method grill and non HGP-treated.

-In addition to the unacceptable eating quality, high pH meat has the following features:
+In addition to unacceptable eating quality, high pH meat has the following features:

-- It is often known as dark cutting meat, as it generally has a purple appearance rather than the consumer preferred bright red colour. - A coarse texture. - Higher water holding capacity (so the meat loses a lot of moisture during cooking). - Reduced shelf life (bacteria grow more rapidly due to the higher pH and moisture). - It appears undercooked remaining pink in the centre despite extensive cooking.
+- It is often known as dark cutting meat, as it generally has a purple appearance. - A coarse texture.

+- Higher water holding capacity (so the meat loses a lot of moisture during cooking). - Reduced shelf life (bacteria grow more rapidly due to the higher pH and moisture). - It appears undercooked remaining pink in the centre despite extensive cooking.

-- The acceptable pH for MSA carcases is less than 5.71. - Eating quality is reduced and more variable above 5.70. - A high pH (>5.70) will generally result in 'dark cutting' meat. - Energy (glycogen) levels in the animal are important in obtaining a pH within the acceptable range. - Stress or exertion will result in cattle losing energy.
+- The acceptable pH for MSA carcases is less than 5.71. - Eating quality is reduced and more variable above 5.70. - Dark cutting is defined as carcases with an ultimate pH greater than 5.70.
+These carcases will generally also have a dark purple meat colour. - Energy (glycogen) levels in the animal are important in obtaining a pH within the acceptable range. - Stress or exertion will result in cattle losing energy.